Leesaal/WeatherApp/README.md

 This project saves the searched cities so the user can see what cities they have searched in the past as well as clear the local storage search history.

-This project also allows the user to search previously searched cities by clicking the search history buttons.

 Two API's were used to showcase fetching from multiple APIs in one webpage.

 ## Installation